-The percentage of the payment period or period of enrollment completed is the total number of calendar days\ in the payment period or period of enrollment for which the assistance is awarded divided into the number of calendar days\ completed in that period as of the last date of attendance.

-\Scheduled breaks of at least five consecutive days are excluded from the total number of calendar days in a payment period or period of enrollment (denominator) and the number of calendar days completed in that period (numerator).
-Days in which a student was on an approved leave of absence are also excluded in the calendar days for the payment period or period of enrollment.
+The percentage of the payment period or period of enrollment completed is the total number of calendar days in the SFA payment period or period of enrollment divided into the number of calendar days completed in that period as of the student's last date of attendance.
+Scheduled breaks of at least five consecutive days are excluded from the total number of calendar days in a payment period or period of enrollment (denominator).
+Days in which a student was on an approved leave of absence (where applicable) are also excluded in the calendar days for the payment period or period of enrollment.